-Aboriginal and Torres Asia and Australia's Strait Islander histories Sustainability engagement with Asia and cultures The Australian Curriculum: In the Australian In the Australian Curriculum: Geography, this Geography values Curriculum: Geography, Aboriginal and Torres Strait students are provided with priority is strengthened Islander histories, cultures rich contexts to investigate through the geographical and perspectives. the interrelationships concept of sustainability. between diverse places, Together, the sustainability The Australian Curriculum: priority and concept afford environments and peoples Geography emphasises the in the Asia region. rich and engaging learning relationships people have opportunities and with place and their The Australian Curriculum: purposeful contexts through interconnection with the Geography also enables which students can develop environments in which they students to study Asia as an and apply geographical live.
+Aboriginal and Torres Asia and Australia's Strait Islander histories Sustainability engagement with Asia and cultures The Australian Curriculum: In the Australian Curriculum: In the Australian Curriculum: Geography values Aboriginal Geography, students are Geography, this priority is and Torres Strait Islander provided with rich contexts strengthened through the histories, cultures and to investigate the geographical concept of perspectives. interrelationships between sustainability.
+Together, the diverse places, sustainability priority and The Australian Curriculum: environments and peoples in concept afford rich and Geography emphasises the engaging learning the Asia region. relationships people have opportunities and purposeful with place and their The Australian Curriculum: contexts through which interconnection with the Geography also enables students can develop and students to study Asia as an environments in which they apply geographical live.
 The Aboriginal and important region of the understanding.
 It supports Torres Strait Islander world.
-Students can explore an integrated approach to groups of countries, histories and cultures human and environmental priority provides the individual countries, or geography and furthers the opportunity for students to specific regions and development of inquiry skills develop a deeper locations within countries.
-In through examination of a understanding of these doing so, they develop range of contemporary concepts by investigating knowledge and skills that issues related to the thousands of years of help foster intercultural sustainability.
-Geography Aboriginal and Torres Strait understanding as they come enables students to develop to appreciate the diversity Islander connection to land, a holistic understanding of water and sky and the that exists between and human dependence on the knowledge and practices within the countries of Asia, environment.
-It provides that developed as a result of and how this diversity opportunities for students to these experiences. influences the way people integrate their study of Students will examine the perceive and interact with biophysical processes with places and environments. effects of European investigations of the colonisation on people and Students also learn about attitudinal, demographic, environments.
-The the ways in which Australia social, economic and Aboriginal and Torres Strait and Asia are Islander histories and political influences on interconnected, both human use and cultures priority also environmentally and management of the contributes to an socially, and how environment.
+Students can explore an integrated approach to groups of countries, histories and cultures priority human and environmental provides the opportunity for individual countries, or geography and furthers the students to develop a specific regions and development of inquiry skills deeper understanding of locations within countries.
+In through examination of a these concepts by doing so, they develop range of contemporary investigating the thousands knowledge and skills that issues related to of years of Aboriginal and help foster intercultural sustainability.
+Geography Torres Strait Islander understanding as they come connection to land, water to appreciate the diversity enables students to develop a holistic understanding of and sky and the knowledge that exists between and human dependence on the and practices that developed within the countries of Asia, environment.
+It provides as a result of these and how this diversity opportunities for students to experiences.
+Students will influences the way people integrate their study of examine the effects of perceive and interact with biophysical processes with European colonisation on places and environments. investigations of the people and environments.
+Students also learn about attitudinal, demographic, The Aboriginal and Torres the ways in which Australia social, economic and Strait Islander histories and and Asia are interconnected, political influences on human cultures priority also both environmentally and use and management of the contributes to an socially, and how environment.
 It enables understanding of spatial transnational collaboration students to explore how inequalities in human supports the notion of worldviews influence these welfare, sustainable shared and sustainable relationships and development and human futures within the Asia interactions with the rights. region. environment.